 If you want to learn how to read forex patterns the right way, the most important trading tool you’ll come across is a live forex chart.
 Forex trading without a chart can be a daunting task because the forex chart patterns allow seeing at first glance what the financial markets are doing and provide an effective way to time the market.

-In other words, trading without forex charting software and forex patterns is like a blind man trying to cross the road.
+In other words, trading without forex charting software and forex patterns are like a blind man trying to cross the road.
 Forex traders can develop a complete trading strategy by simply using forex chart patterns.

 While there are a variety of forex patterns, only a handful of them have a statistical edge and are reliable.
 The most commonly used forex chart patterns can help us know when is the right time to buy and sell.
 If this sounds interesting, you must learn the art of price action trading.